IsaacDodd/flowchart/README.md

 ## License

 By installing this program you agree to the GNU LGPL under which this program is licensed.
-Please see License.txt for the full license of the GNU LGPL 2007, which allows for the incorporation of this program in proprietary software if necessary but without warranty.
+Please see [License.txt](https://github.com/IsaacDodd/flowchart/blob/master/license.txt) for the full license of the GNU LGPL 2007, which allows for the incorporation of this program in proprietary software if necessary but without warranty.
 Note: 'Flowchart' comes with ABSOLUTELY NO WARRANTY; This is free software, and you are welcome to redistribute it under certain conditions.
-Copyright (c) 2017.
+Copyright © 2017.
 Isaac M. E. Dodd.
 All rights reserved.